Pakistan and weapons of mass destruction: Sea

 The Pakistan Navy was first publicly reported to be considering deployment of nuclear weapons on submarines in February 2001.
 Later in 2003 it was stated by Admiral Shahid Karimullah, then Chief of Naval Staff, that there were no plans for deploying nuclear weapons on submarines but if "forced to" they would be.
 In 2004, Pakistan Navy established the Naval Strategic Forces Command and made it responsible for countering and battling naval-based weapons of mass destruction.
 It is believed by most experts that Pakistan is developing a sea-based variant of the Hatf VII Babur, which is a nuclear-capable ground-launched cruise missile.

 On 9 January 2017, Pakistan conducted a successful launch of the Babur III missile from an underwater mobile platform.
 The Babur-III has a range of 450 km and can be used as a second-strike capability.
-It has been speculated that the missile is ultimately designed to be incorporated with the Agosta 90B class submarine which has been reported to have been modified.
+It has been speculated that the missile is ultimately designed to be incorporated with (Under construction) Hangor-class submarine and the Agosta 90B class submarine which has been reported to have been modified.
 However no such tests have been carried out yet.
 On 29 March 2018, Pakistan reported that the missile had again been successfully tested.

 With a stockpile of plutonium, Pakistan would be able to produce a variety of miniature nuclear warheads which would allow it to nuclear-tip the C-802 and C-803 anti-ship missiles as well as being able to develop nuclear torpedoes, nuclear depth bombs and nuclear naval mines.